Britain’s Most Easterly town

 Getting hereBy Car

-Access into Lowestoft is via the A12 from the North and South or A146 from the west.Distances
+Access into Lowestoft is via the A47 from the North, the A12 from the South or the A146 from the west.Distances

 - London 131 miles